MargaretHopkins/Hopkins307Project/README.md

 The goal of this project was to create a simple model for the additive synthesis of flugelhorn notes based on a group of sample notes, using linear interpolation.
 The model can be used either with input of a recording of a single note played on the trumpet, or a MIDI note number.
 In the case of the first note, the output is an additively synthesized note based on the flugelhorn model at the same pitch as the trumpet note, while in the second case, the output is an additively synthesized note at the specified MIDI pitch.

 ## Background
-The flugelhorn and trumpet are both brass instruments in the key of B flat, both made of 1.48m of metal pipe. **make note of transposition**  Though the two instruments are nearly identical in playing technique, they have distinct tones.
-The trumpet is often described as having a more bright, brilliant tone than the mellower-sounding flugelhorn (Forsyth 165).
+The flugelhorn and trumpet are both brass instruments in the key of B flat, both made of 1.48m of metal pipe.
+Note that, as the flugelhorn and trumpet are instruments in B flat, the note names will refer by default to notes in this key, though the concert pitch note names will sometimes be included for clarity.
+Though the two instruments are nearly identical in playing technique, they have distinct tones.
+The trumpet is often described as having a more bright, brilliant tone than the mellower-sounding flugelhorn (Forsyth 1949, 165).
 The main physical difference between the flugelhorn and the trumpet is the conicality of the pipes.
-While both are cylindro-conical, i.e., combining cylindrical and conical sections, the flugelhorn is more conical than the trumpet. **talk about pg 411 in Benade for cylindrical/conical distinction**
+While both are cylindro-conical, i.e., combining cylindrical and conical sections, the flugelhorn is more conical than the trumpet.
+Benade (1990, 411) notes that conical instruments have fewer upper resonances than cylindrical instruments.
+This agrees with descriptions of the more conical flugelhorn as having a "darker" sound than the flugelhorn, as a "dark" tone is often associated with a lower spectral centroid (Schubert and Wolfe, 2006).

 ## Methodology
 The methods used in this project involved three main steps.
 First, the resonances of the recorded trumpet and flugelhorn notes were analyzed using an FFT and compared with one another, with particular interest given to the relative amplitudes of all partials above the fundamental frequency of each note.
 This analysis was then used to create a simple model for the resonance of the flugelhorn, using linear interpolation to predict amplitude ratios for notes between the sample notes.
 Finally, this model was used to generate an additively synthesized flugelhorn note given either a recorded trumpet note or a MIDI note number.